presto-game-installer/presto/README.md

 - Will install a game's data files
 - Will keep track of installed games
 - Gamepad support for navigating the UI
+- Restrict games from being installed on non-supported platforms
+  - Add a way to overide this to see all games
+  - Add a way to allow linux to install windows games w/ Proton

 #### Short-term TODOs:
 - Need to setup auto-update for Presto